 Elbow pads may be useful when participating in high contact sports and activities such as bike riding, skateboarding and roller skating to protect against direct blows.

-Trampolines are such a common cause of broken elbows and other bones in children that the American Board of Pediatrics issued a warning against their recreational use.
+Trampolines are such a common cause of elbow injuries in children that the American Board of Pediatrics issued a warning against their recreational use.

-Although speakers of English in certain parts of the world, e.g. Boston, pronounce these words indistinguishably, the word “ulna” refers to the bone itself and the word “ulnar” is the adjectival form.
-“Ulnar” describes things related to or near the ulna bone (ulnar nerve, ulnar collateral ligament, etc.).
+Although speakers of English in certain parts of the world (Boston, for example) pronounce the words “ulna” and “ulnar” indistinguishably, the word “ulna” refers to the bone itself and the word “ulnar” is the adjectival form.
+That is, “ulnar” describes things related to or near the ulna bone (ulnar nerve, ulnar collateral ligament, etc.